p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 They both present programs as pipelines.
 A single arrow should be interpreted as a single computational stage (for example a single method), whereas the colors mean:
 - green - purely functional (no side effects),
-- orange - with side effects (especially throwing errors),
+- orange - with side effects,
 - red - the flow of errors

 The left example shows a purely functional program, meaning none of the pipeline stages performs any side effects.
-It is hard to imagine that such a program could be of any use - no side effects means no printing result on the screen/ writing to a file, no possibility to input parameters, etc.
+It is hard to imagine that such a program could be of any use - no side effects means no printing result on the screen/ writing to a file, no possibility to interactively input parameters during execution, etc.

 The example on the right is more interesting - apart from doing purely FP-style calculations, it reads user input, calls database service and can display some results on the screen.
-Should any error occur, it will be wrapped (with help of Vavr) into a proper type and returned (not thrown) from a method.
+Should any error occur, it will be wrapped (with the help of Vavr) into a proper type and returned (not thrown) from a method.
 The pipeline, assembled from Vavr primitives, takes care of proper error propagation to the place where the program begins.

 Writing programs in FP fashion is nothing more complicated than that.